TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Self Help, Productivity, Relationship/Building a Second Brain Chapter Summary 3.md

 [^12]: More discussion on the impact of scarcity loop on our behavior in [[Scarcity Brain Book Summary]]

-[^13]: "Be proactive" is the first habit for effective people. [[The 7 Habits of Highly Effective People Chapter Summary 1]]
+[^13]: "Be proactive" is the first habit for effective people. [[The 7 Habits of Highly Effective People 1 Paradigms and Principles]]

 [^14]: At this stage, we will transit from "introversion first" to "extroversion second". [[Where Research Begins Book Chapter Summary]]